-The possible reasons for contempt in family law may result from a party refusing to comply with a co-parenting plan, failure to fulfill child support and or alimony payments, violating a restraining order.
+The possible reasons for contempt in family law may result from a party refusing to comply with a parenting plan, failure to fulfill child support and or alimony payments, or violating a restraining order.
 It’s helpful to have the assistance of an experienced family law attorney to help guide one through this period.

 If a person is found to be in contempt, a judge may;

 Another distinction between civil and criminal contempt is that criminal contempt will result in some form of punishment.
-With civil contempt, a person may purge his contempt to avoid further punishment by complying with the judge’s order in order to fulfill a specific obligation, as in paying back child support before a certain date.
+With civil contempt, a person may purge his contempt to avoid further punishment by complying with the judge’s order in order to fulfill a specific obligation, such as paying back child support before a certain date.

 At Hunter Law, our experienced family law attorneys are here to help you with all of your concerns and questions regarding contempt and how to file a motion in the state of Florida.
 We are honored and happy to assist and represent you through this often stressful time period.
-We will offer our expertise and our knowledge of how to go through this process with confidence and wisdom knowing someone is fighting for your rights.
+We will offer our expertise and our knowledge of how to go through this process with confidence and wisdom, knowing someone is fighting for your rights.

-If you’re having a family law issue related to Contempt, please contact us today to schedule a legal consultation.
+If you’re having a family law issue related to contempt, please contact us today to schedule a legal consultation.